CAMI-challenge/firstchallenge_evaluation/binning/README.md

 [Precision/Recall by bin, strains in groups with more than 95% ANI similarity to other strains](plots/supervised/prec_recall_combined_all_ranks_by_bin_ANI_common_strain.pdf)
 [Precision/Recall by bin, unique strain with ANI below or equal 95% to all other strains](plots/supervised/prec_recall_combined_all_ranks_by_bin_ANI_unique_strain.pdf)

-black squares give: predicted  bin size in 10 Gb, gray scare real bin size in 10 Gb.
+black squares give: predicted  bin size in unit 10 Gb, grey square real bin size in 10 Gb.

 ###by genome, across all data sets.
 [Precision/Recall by genome, all](plots/supervised/prec_recall_combined_all_ranks_by_genome_ANI_all.pdf)